Managing changing project requirements

-It should be mentioned, that the agile methodology works only if there’s a product owner or other decision maker on the client’s end capable of taking an active part in the requirements prioritization and management.
+It should be mentioned, that the agile methodology works only if there’s a product owner or other decision-maker on the client’s end capable of taking an active part in the product development requirements prioritization and management.

 I don’t recommend taking time and material approach as an endless voyage that should consume your entire budget.
 Ask your vendor to start with an estimate providing optimistic and pessimistic costs, risk assessment and agree on a so-called estimate with a cap.
 Estimate with a cap implies that your vendor won’t charge you more than the sum set as a cap.
 The cap amount is usually close to the pessimistic estimate.

 At Digiteum, we usually opt for agile development regardless of the type of project and know how to adapt to the workflow of the fixed-price projects to these practices.
 This approach helps us quickly adjust to and manage changing project requirements, keep the product up-to-date at every stage of development and delivery and engage the client in the development process to ensure transparency.